DvEyZ/DoVEs-backend/README.md

 - `DOCKER_COMPOSE_CREATE_SCRIPT` - script used to set up a lab.
 It will operate in newly created directory in `LAB_PATH`, with `docker-compose.yml` present.
 Usually `docker-compose up` will be enough.
 - `DOCKER_COMPOSE_TEAR_DOWN_SCRIPT` - script used to tear down a lab.
 It will operate in lab directory in `LAB_PATH`, with `docker-compose.yml` present.
 Usually `docker-compose down` will be enough.
 - `LP_DEFAULT_PASSWORD` - default password for newly created login provider users.
 Defaults to `password`.

+## Known issues

+- If the Docker host is down or otherwise inaccessible, and a request involving `node-docker-api` is made, the app will crash.
+There is nothing I can do about that.